Aerial reconnaissance in World War II: Other countries

 The Soviet Union had no advanced reconnaissance resources, but emphasized visual observation and reporting over the battle space.
 Open-cockpit biplanes such as the Polikarpov Po-2 were very useful for this, especially at night.
 The Soviets had virtually no interest in long-range air power or strategic reconnaissance, and had no advanced optics capabilities.
 However, they learned a lot about the discipline from the Americans when the U.S. Army Air Forces operated from three Ukrainian bases in 1944 (Operation Frantic).
 This operation included a photo-reconnaissance detachment which shared all results with the USSR.
-At the same time, Americans learned that Soviet photoreconnaissance capabilities were embryonic.
+At the same time, Americans learned that Soviet photographic reconnaissance capabilities were embryonic.

 Japanese reconnaissance was characterized by institutional rivalry between the Army and the Navy.
 The latter standardized on the Yokosuka D4Y Suisei ("Judy") and Nakajima C6N ("Myrt") multi-seat aircraft.
 The Army, which encountered little air opposition in China, used a variety of aircraft types and cameras.

 Italy entered the war in 1940 with a very large number of obsolete observation aircraft, mostly open-cockpit biplanes assigned directly to Army commands.
 Initially, some strategic surveillance was carried out by three-engined bombers, and Italian aircraft ranged from Nigeria to Abyssinia to Bahrein (one flew to Japan and back).
 Italian reconnaissance could not survive in contested airspace.

 Neutral countries seemingly remained in the World War I mindset of trench observation.
 While aerial photography was allocated to tactically inferior aircraft, and aerial mapping advanced considerably, there was no concept of strategic reconnaissance and little thought given to analysis and interpretation.
 Surprisingly, this was even the case in the United States, where the Air Corps had staked its future on the doctrine of strategic bombing.
 Up to 1940, the USAAC's interest in reconnaissance was centered in one small office at Wright Field, Ohio, headed by the controversial Captain George William Goddard.
 He was responsible for most of the technical advantages adopted by the USAAC during the early war years.
 The extensive O-series of aircraft, such as the Douglas O-38 and its descendants, were typically low and slow and used for direct Army liaison, artillery spotting, and observation.
 The OA series of observation amphibians were mostly Army variants of better known Navy types, such as the Consolidated PBY Catalina.
 These were in practice more utility aircraft than dedicated reconnaissance platforms.
 In December 1941, complacency and inadequate leadership led to the failure to detect the Japanese task force north of Hawaii from the air.
 Also, the Americans labored under the handicap that much equipment was assigned to Britain as fast as it could be produced.